Three Chile Quesadillas

 10) After a few minutes, flip the quesadilla and cook it for a few more minutes.

 11) Serve topped with salsa, guacamole, Greek yogurt of sour cream.

 Jeff realized that this maybe wasn’t going to be the normal blah filling when I brought these guys out.

+Why is three the right number?
+Because that’s what I had!
+You could use 1 chile variety if you wanted or a dozen.
+Whatever works!
 If you’re using mushrooms get a nice hearty mushroom like portabellas.
 Cut them into chunky cubes.

 Let these simmer in the oil for a few minutes.
 Don’t worry, I didn’t forget about the chipotle.
 If you add that now though, it will just burn.

 After a few minutes, add your onions and garlic to the party.
-Then finally your mushrooms (or beef) and chipotle peppers.
+Then finally your mushrooms (and/or beef) and chipotle peppers.
 After about 6 minutes your mushrooms will start to be cooked down and/or your beef browned.
 Then add in your black beans.
 Taste for salt and pepper also.